Jvodapalli/TFSWorkitemMigration/README.md

 TFS Workitem Migration script is powershell scripts which uses TFS/Vsts apis to migrate work items based on query created. same script can be used for migrating from
-1)TFS on-premise one project to other
+- TFS on-premise one project to other
-2)VSTS one project to other
+- VSTS one project to other
-3)TFS to vsts,vise-versa
+- TFS to vsts,vise-versa

 ##Prerequisite:
 - create query for which you need to migrate in destination.